Do’s and Don’ts for Auditions and Gigs:

 Don’t leave everyone in the studio choking because you didn’t shower, haven’t changed your shirt in a week or are covered in perfume or cologne.
 They probably won’t mention it at the time, but they’ll never forget you, not ask you back and then tell everyone.

-Generally speaking, wait for the engineer or casting director to slate your performance before you begin your performance.
+Generally speaking, wait for the engineer or casting director to slate your performance before you begin speaking.
 This is so they know where to find what they want of your take.
 This is how is goes: 1.
 You get direction or feedback.
 2. Engineer slates your take.
 3. You perform.
-4. Back to step 1.
+4. Back to step 1, or you “move on.”

 Bring a light jacket or sweater in case the studio’s a/c is cold.
-It may be warm outside, but it is often cool in the studio.
-Also, it’s okay to request a change in room temperature if you’re uncomfortable.
+It may be warm outside, but it is often cool in the studio (especially when it’s hot outside!).
+It can be a regular meat locker in there!
+Remember, it’s okay to request a change in room temperature if you’re uncomfortable.
+For instance, you may become overheated with performing and need the room a few degrees cooler.
+Ask for it!

 Don’t bristle at being given a “line read.”
 Sometimes, they just want it said a specific way and the quickest way to get you there is a line read.

 Don’t be a slob.
 Pick up after yourself before you leave.
 Throw away your trash/drink and why not hand back your script as well.
-Don’t you dare leave a half used water bottle or used kleenex sitting out!
+Don’t you dare leave a half used water bottle or used kleenex sitting out at your stand for someone to clean up for you!

 Please don’t bring your dog.

-Never ever tweet or post cast info, in-studio photos or script details without approval– this includes audition cast list!
+Never ever tweet or post cast info, in-studio photos or script details without approval from those in charge– this includes audition cast lists!
 A fellow performer may not want a picture posted either.
 Always ask permission.
-Thoughtless picture taking/posting could get you in big trouble– fired, banned or even sued.
+Thoughtless picture taking/posting is just bad form and could get you in big trouble– fired, banned or even sued.
 Many companies and even actors take their privacy and secrecy extremely seriously.

 From audition to performance until the project aires, you should consider your performance and what you know about the project to be covered by an “NDA–” a non-disclosure agreement.
+This is the marketing department covering their butts and the company trying to maintain control over the selling and awareness of their property.
 Some projects require you to sign an NDA agreeement before you can read for the audition or work the gig.
-This basically means you agree to not talk about the project or any details about the project with anyone at all.
-Always assume an NDA is in effect for your professional work.
+Whether you sign an NDA or not, always assume one is in effect.
+This basically means you agree to not talk about the project or any details about the project with anyone at all unless you are specifically instructed to tweet or post it.
+It’s always a good idea to ask what you can reveal to the public (or anyone) about the project.

 Familiarize yourself with the script (if provided ahead of time) but don’t over prepare, as you need to be ready to switch up your performance in the session.
-You may be called back for one thing and asked to do something completely different.
-Copy and character descriptions may well change!
+You may be called back for one thing and asked to do something completely different at the session!
+Copy and character descriptions may well completely change!

 Roll with it and be a good sport always!